 It seems that the U.S., compared to overseas exchanges, missed the boat with its rollout of SSFs.
 And while the reception for single stock futures was favorable when they launched, activity faded over time, and ultimately, SSFs ceased trading on the U.S. market.
 However, this derivative continues to attract global interest.
 Trading in Europe, which preceded that in the U.S., remains relatively active.

-By 2020, SSFs were traded on several exchanges worldwide:
+As of now, SSFs are traded on several exchanges worldwide:

 - ASX (Australia);